Copy of Stormwater January 2026

 Construction Site Runoff Control

-Programs that improve water quality by reducing or preventing soil erosion and implementing sediment control measures at construction sites through regulation, inspection, enforcement, and education.
+This protects water quality by reducing or preventing soil erosion and implementing sediment control measures at construction sites.
+It includes best management practices, ordinances, inspections, enforcement actions, and education.

 Post-Construction Site Runoff for New Development and Redevelopment